midonet/midonet/DEVELOPMENT.md

 It's strongly recommended to describe the whole relevant information in the commit message itself, rather than just having a reference to a bug tracker, especially when the tracker is not publicly available.

+It's required to include a reference to the related jira issue in a commit message:

+    Ref: MNA-xxx

+Otherwise, the CI will complain by putting "Verified -1" on the patch.
+For trivial patches which don't worth jira issues, you can put the following string instead:

+    Ref: MINOR_CHANGE

 #### Bug references